-Looking for great examples of intranets to see what the technology could offer you?
+Looking for great examples of user friendly intranet solutions to see what the technology could offer you?
 We’ve got you covered.

 If your business has spent the past year working remotely, you’ll be aware that having the right technology makes all the difference in maintaining employee productivity across different locations.

 According to research by global recruitment firm Robert Walters, over half of work-from-home employees felt that their employer needed to invest in technology that would make it easier to work remotely.
-And, with remote working looking set to stay for the long term, it’s now more important than ever to think about how you invest in this area going forward.
+And, with remote working looking set to stay for the long term, it’s now more important than ever to think about how you invest in intranet platforms going forward.

-Central to an effective digital workplace is a modern corporate intranet, which facilitates heightened employee engagement, inter-departmental collaboration, employee training and corporate communications.
+Central to an effective digital workspace is a modern intranet platform, which facilitates heightened employee engagement, inter-departmental collaboration, employee training, and corporate communications.

 Intranets also ease administrative pressures on busy HR teams via automation of routine tasks.
-This frees HR professionals to spend more time on important case work and less time on low-value admin.
+This frees HR professionals to spend more time on important case work and less time on low-value business processes.

 What does an example of a great intranet look like?
-We showcase some great intranet designs below, so that you can use them for your own inspiration.
+We showcase some of the best company intranet designs below, so that you can use them for your own inspiration.

 1. Transparent intranet design: Emergency Physicians of the Rockies

 Emergency Physicians of the Rockies (EPR) provide emergency medical care in northern Colorado.
-Their busy workforce needed a digital workspace that prioritised speed and efficiency via real-time access to key information and instant communication tools.
+Their busy workforce needed a digital workspace that prioritised speed and efficiency via real-time access to key information, and instant communication and collaboration tools.

-From the moment you login, this intranet page makes it as easy as possible for users to find the function they’re looking for – perfect for a workforce where time is always of the essence.
+From the moment you login to the intranet homepage, this intranet page makes it as easy as possible for users to find the function they’re looking for – perfect for a workforce where time is always of the essence.
 A clean, accessible grid system pinpoints exactly where to find important information like ultrasound scans, reviews, and key compliance documents.